obsessiveo/fenwoody/README.md

 ## 1. Introduction

-fenwoody is a simple and easy-to-use tool for generating an svg string representing the board and the pieces.
+fenwoody is a simple and easy-to-use tool for generating an svg image representing the board and the pieces from a FEN string.

 Can be used for example as a static image for a chess game.